 New Report: Lung Cancer Advancements Are Saving More Lives Than Ever, but Funding Cuts May Hinder Progress

 - On Nov.
-5, 2025 the American Lung Association released its 2025 'State of Lung Cancer' report, warning that funding cuts to NIH and CDC threaten progress.
+5, 2025, the American Lung Association released its 2025 "State of Lung Cancer" report, warning recent funding and staffing cuts threaten progress as nearly 227,000 will be diagnosed this year.

 'It is not a death sentence': New therapies change lung cancer outlook, Colorado doctor says